-Each step of the automotive and heavy duty aftermarket distribution system and interrelations of all segments from manufacturer to consumer are explored.
-The course includes the aftermarket history, industry terminology, distribution channels, sales organization, trade associations, the trade press, and aftermarket trends.
+We explore each step of the automotive and heavy duty aftermarket distribution system and interrelations of all segments, from manufacturer to consumer.
+The course includes the aftermarket history, industry terminology, distribution channels, sales organization, trade associations, the trade press and aftermarket trends.

 AMM 1120 AFTERMARKET MANUFACTURING MANAGEMENT (3 credits)

-The aftermarket management manufacturing functions are examined including market planning, sales training and management, advertising, selecting and directing employees, establishing and controlling budgets, executive responsibilities, managing for profit, trade shows and clinics, market research, branding, remanufacturing, and manufacturer representative firms.
+We examine the aftermarket management manufacturing functions, including market planning, sales training and management, advertising, selecting and directing employees, establishing and controlling budgets, executive responsibilities, managing for profit, trade shows and clinics, market research, branding, remanufacturing and manufacturer representative firms.

 Prerequisite: AMM 1100

 We explore the wholesale and retail segments of the automotive aftermarket, including the organization, capitalization, layout, product lines, inventory control, purchasing, personnel, financial control and other management topics.
 We look at functions of consumer-oriented marketing for all segments.
 This includes retail attitude, pricing and promotion, retail/ wholesale combinations, identity and store image, influence of aesthetics and design, purchasing procedures, employee hiring, personnel management and merchandising and display.